JuliaPy/SymPy.jl/examples/tutorial.md

 real_roots(p)
 ```

-In this example, the degree of `p` is 8, but there are only 6 real
+In this example, the degree of `p` is 8, but only the 6 real roots
-roots returned, the double root of $3$ is accounted for, but the two
+returned, the double root of $3$ is accounted for.
+The two complex
-complex roots of `x^2 + x+ 1` are not.
-The actual roots can be found
+roots of `x^2 + x+ 1` are not considered by this function.
+The complete set
-with `solve`:
+of distinct roots can be found with `solve`:

 ```
 solve(p)
 ```

 This finds the complex roots, but does not account for the double
 root.
 The `roots` function of SymPy does.

-This particular function is
-not exported (as it conflicts with the `roots` function from
+This particular function is not exported (as it conflicts with the
-`Polynomials` and `Roots`) but we can still access it using indexing
+`roots` function from `Polynomials` and `Roots`) but we can still
-notation or its alias `polyroots`.
+access it using indexing notation or its alias `polyroots`.

 > Indexing with a symbol.
-When a symbolic expression is indexed by a symbol it returns a function which maps to a corresponding SymPy function.
-For example, `p[:roots](args...)` will call `roots(p, args...)` within SymPy.
-For methods of SymPy objects, the same is true, so if `roots` were a class method, then the call would resolve to `p.roots(args...)`.
+When a symbolic expression is indexed by a
+> symbol it returns a function which maps to a corresponding SymPy
+> function.
+For example, `p[:roots](args...)` will call `roots(p,
+> args...)` within SymPy.
+For methods of SymPy objects, the same is
+> true, so if `roots` were a class method, then the call would resolve
+> to `p.roots(args...)`.

 The output of calling `roots` will be a dictionary whose keys are the roots and values the multiplicity.